Drop test: Crewed capsule testing

 Drop tests of prototype crewed space capsules may be done to test the survivability of landing, primarily by testing the capsule's descent characteristics and its post-reentry landing systems.
 These tests are typically carried out uncrewed prior to any human spaceflight testing.

 Apollo command module

 In 1963, North American Aviation built BP-19A, an uncrewed boilerplate Apollo command module for use in drop testing.
-NASA conducted a series of tests in 1964 which involved dropping BP-19A from a C-133 Cargomaster in order to test the capsule's parachute systems prior to the start of manned testing of the Apollo spacecraft.
+NASA conducted a series of tests in 1964 which involved dropping BP-19A from a C-133 Cargomaster in order to test the capsule's parachute systems prior to the start of crewed testing of the Apollo spacecraft.

 Orion capsule

 In 2011 and 2012, NASA conducted a series of short drop tests on the survivability of water landings in its Orion crewed capsule by repeatedly dropping an Orion test vehicle into a large water basin.
 The tests simulated water landings at speeds varying from 7 to 50 mph by changing the height of the drop gantry above the basin.
 The range of landing velocities allowed NASA to simulate a range of possible entry and landing conditions during water landings.

 In 2011 and 2012, NASA also conducted drop tests of the Orion test vehicle's parachute systems and land-based landing capabilities.
 In each test, the Orion spacecraft was dropped from a C-17 or C-130 cargo plane.
 For testing, the capsule is mounted on a pallet system and placed inside the cargo aircraft.
 Parachutes on the pallet are used to pull the pallet and capsule out of the rear of the aircraft; the capsule then separates from the pallet and begins its free fall descent.

 On March 4, 2012, a C-17 dropped an Orion test article from an altitude of 25,000 ft.
 The capsule's parachutes successfully deployed between 15,000 to 20,000 ft, slowing the spacecraft to a landing on ground in the Arizona desert.
 The capsule landed at a speed of 17 mph, well below the designed maximum touchdown speed.